BR19-gh/online-store-billing-system/README.md

 ##### POST'/storeTheme'

-- This route will add a name for the store in the database using the following body:
+- This route will add a theme for the store in the database using the following body: